 Notes to the Financial Statements provide additional information that is essential to obtain a full understanding of the data provided in the financial statements.

 Other Supplementary Information includes the budgetary schedule and the schedule of expenditures of federal awards and related compliance reports.

 OPERATIONAL HIGHLIGHTS

-Topeka Metro added 100 bikes to its Bike Share program system.
-Topeka Metro continued its multiphase bus stop project, and fifteen ADA-accessible stops were installed.
+Metro continued its multi-phase bus stop project, and 31 ADA-accessible stops were installed.